makersacademy/bowling-challenge/README.md

    I want the scoreboard to list the current frame.

 5. As a player
-   so that my score is correct
+   so that I know my score is correct
-   the scoreboard should use traditional scoring.
+   I want the scoreboard use traditional scoring.

  ```